 There will be openness and transparency on the type of care and support provided, giving people an opportunity to give feedback on the service they are getting.
-We are looking at online solutions that will help people choose, compare and comment on care homes and other care services as well as implementing quality standards for self-directed support and self-funders.
-A fully open and transparent system like this will leave bad care with nowhere to hide, meaning better standards across the board.
+The new website allows for online solutions that will help people choose, compare and comment on care homes and other care services as well as implementing quality standards for self-directed support and self-funders.